erickjoshuaotieno/erick-joshua-portfolio-group-17/README.md

 ### 📬 Contact

-If you'd like to collaborate or have any questions, feel free to reach out through the contact section on my portfolio.
+If you'd like to collaborate or have any questions, feel free to reach out through the contact section on [my portfolio](https://erick-joshua-portfolio.netlify.app/)